kyma-project/cli/docs/08-02-cli-in-serverless.md

   k3d cluster create {CLUSTER_NAME}
   ```

-2. Apply the `functions.serverless.kyma-project.io` CRD from sources in the [`kyma`](https://github.com/kyma-project/kyma/tree/master/resources/cluster-essentials/files) repository.
+2. Apply the `functions.serverless.kyma-project.io` CustomResourceDefinition (CRD) from sources in the [`kyma`](https://github.com/kyma-project/kyma/tree/master/resources/cluster-essentials/files) repository.
 You will need it to create a Function CR on the cluster based on this definition.

   ```bash
   kubectl apply -f https://raw.githubusercontent.com/kyma-project/kyma/master/resources/cluster-essentials/files/functions.serverless.crd.yaml